Malibu Boats (NASDAQ:MBUU) Price Target Raised to $50.00

-Malibu Boats (NASDAQ:MBUU – Get Free Report) had its price objective upped by equities research analysts at Robert W. Baird from $40.00 to $50.00 in a research report issued on Friday, Benzinga reports.
-The firm currently has an “outperform” rating on the stock.
-Robert W. Baird’s price target indicates a potential upside of 11.41% from the company’s previous close.
+Malibu Boats (NASDAQ:MBUU – Free Report) had its price target upped by KeyCorp from $38.00 to $50.00 in a research note released on Friday, Benzinga reports.
+The firm currently has an overweight rating on the stock.

-Malibu Boats (NASDAQ:MBUU – Get Free Report) last announced its earnings results on Thursday, August 29th.
-The company reported ($0.39) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.32) by ($0.07).
-Malibu Boats had a negative net margin of 6.74% and a positive return on equity of 6.21%.
-The business had revenue of $158.70 million for the quarter, compared to analysts’ expectations of $157.54 million.
-During the same quarter last year, the firm earned $2.96 EPS.
-The firm’s quarterly revenue was down 57.4% on a year-over-year basis.
-Analysts predict that Malibu Boats will post 1.98 earnings per share for the current fiscal year.
+Malibu Boats (NASDAQ:MBUU – Get Free Report) last released its quarterly earnings data on Thursday, October 31st.
+The company reported $0.08 earnings per share for the quarter, beating analysts’ consensus estimates of ($0.08) by $0.16.
+The business had revenue of $171.60 million during the quarter, compared to analyst estimates of $165.33 million.
+Malibu Boats had a negative net margin of 10.90% and a positive return on equity of 2.33%.
+Malibu Boats’s revenue was down 32.9% compared to the same quarter last year.
+During the same period in the previous year, the business earned $1.07 EPS.
+As a group, equities research analysts anticipate that Malibu Boats will post 1.98 EPS for the current year.

 Malibu Boats Company Profile